 Good neighbors create strong communities and knowing how to resolve conflicts amicably is essential for building strong neighbor relationships.
-You have a couple of options: 1) you can respectfully talk to your neighbor on your own to discuss your concerns, or 2) you can contact the City's Mediation Program to help you have the conversation.
+You have a few options: 1) you can respectfully talk to your neighbor on your own to discuss your concerns, 2) download and mail an educational letter, or 3) you may contact the City's Mediation Program to help you have the conversation.

 If you'd like to resolve a conflict on your own and feel comfortable approaching your neighbor, here are some tips for constructive conflict resolution:

 - Be proactive.
 Try to meet with your neighbor before or after a given issue arises and avoid "heat of the moment" reactions that you may regret later.